LeonNamowitz/Java.Greenfoot_Rubiks-Race/readme.md

   * AI ??
   * Count moves for highscore

 ## Bugs:

-* randomly removing a tile throws NullPointerException if it lands on empyty offset (GameBoard ln.165)
+* randomly removing a tile throws NullPointerException if it lands on empyty offset (GameBoard ln.165) *
+* Problem?: Tile movement speed depends on speed slider
+  * Greenfoot.delay() depends on the slider as well

 ## License